Download high-resolution image Look inside

 © Michael Avedon

 PERCIVAL EVERETT is a Distinguished Professor of English at USC.
 His most recent books include Dr. No (finalist for the NBCC Award for Fiction and winner of the PEN/ Jean Stein Book Award), The Trees (finalist for the Booker Prize and the PEN/Faulkner Award for Fiction), Telephone (finalist for the Pulitzer Prize), So Much Blue, Erasure, and I Am Not Sidney Poitier.
-He has received the NBCC Ivan Sandrof Life Achievement Award and The Windham Campbell Prize from Yale University.
+He has received the NBCC Ivan Sandrof Life Achievement Award, The Windham Campbell Prize from Yale University, and the Stowe Prize for Literary Activism.
 American Fiction, the feature film based on his novel Erasure, was released in 2023 and was awarded the Academy Award for Best Adapted Screenplay.
 He lives in Los Angeles with his wife, the writer Danzy Senna, and their children.
 View titles by Percival Everett

 Classroom-based guides appropriate for schools and colleges provide pre-reading and classroom activities, discussion questions connected to the curriculum, further reading, and resources.